 Friendship II: Do you speak your friend’s friend language?

-In the previous article, I spoke about the 4 levels of friendships and I have always made the mistake of thinking that some of the people in the bottom three levels are in level one.
+In the previous article, I spoke about the 4 levels of friendships and what type of a friend is in each.
+I have always made the mistake of thinking that some of the people in the bottom three levels are in level one.
 I would start to break the walls and thrust them into my level one shit and when it’s not reciprocated, I would deadass feel like an idiot.

-The problem here, is that if I think we are vibing, I’ll reach out, make conversation, and check up on you constantly.
+The problem here is that, if I think we are vibing, I’ll reach out, make conversation, and check up on you constantly.
 This is my way of letting you in.
-But overtime, I realised that this was a one-way show, and so I withdrew, because I never want to impose myself and just because a person is nice to me doesn’t mean I have to get overly familiar.
+But overtime, I realised that this was a one-way show, and so I withdrew.
+I’m not a person that likes to impose.
+I always try to remind myself that “just because a person is nice to me doesn’t mean I have to get overly familiar”.
 So, I’ve learnt to keep people in their respective levels.

-I was having a conversation with one of my friends about how frustrating friendship can be as a concept.
-About how difficult it is to have conversations about it, and how we often don’t know how to react with each other through misunderstandings and such – and she mentioned that her major frustration is telling her other friends something that’s bothering her in her own life and how they’d immediately give advice that is not aligned with her character at all.
+I was having a conversation with one of my friends about how frustrating friendships can be as a practice.
+About how difficult it is to have conversations about it, and how we often don’t know how to react with each other through misunderstandings and such .
+Then she mentioned that her major frustration is telling her other friends something that’s bothering her in her own life and how they’d immediately give advice that is not aligned with her character at all.

 I found myself relating with that so much.
 I’ve had circumstances where I asked myself if the said friends even know me, but it’s all an internal conversation with myself, which goes back to the enabler behaviour I spoke of here.

 Lately, I ask myself if any of my friends’ have a friend language?
 You know, like a love language?
 A language that speaks to their needs and wants in friendships.
 I’ve come up blank but fortunately for me, I am a writer, so here I decided to write my own and hope it starts conversations.